tudord14/PhonostatisticsRo/README.md

 # PhonostatisticsRo

-  The main goal of this project is to study the Romanian language through statistical models, aiming to extract properties that could provide deeper insights into the language.
-The project will be generalized to include other languages as well.
+  The goal of this project is to analyze languages using statistical models, aiming to uncover properties that offer deeper insights into their structure.
+Initially developed to study the Romanian language, all functions are designed to be adaptable for any language.